kndugan/classic-film-buff-spa/README.md

 ## Roadmap of Future Improvements

-Future improvements will include adding a Nav Bar and Footer for additional JavaScript resources.
+Future improvements will include making the site responsive.

 ## Questions or Comments?